 You start the process by submitting an online application, which includes a psychometric test, via the careers section of the Optus website.
 Then comes a video interview, then an invitation to the assessment centre on the Sydney campus, where you’ll have to give a short presentation, perform team tasks and take part in one-on-one interviews.

 The pay competitive for the industry.
 Bonuses greater than 10 per cent of your annual salary are achievable if you (and the company) perform well.
 Discounts are offered on the company’s products, such as phones, phone plans, home broadband.
-Staff can buy or sell one week of leave a year.
+Staff can buy or sell up to two weeks of leave per year.

 Optus’s Sydney campus is both picturesque and lavish.
 It offers ready access to childcare, food and beverage outlets, a convenience store, a gym, a sports ground and secure parking.

 Give the size of the organisation there is plenty of opportunity to move up or sidewise, especially at the start of your career.
 However, those in higher level positions tend to stick around, which can make it harder to advance later on.
 Optus prioritises hiring from within.
 Many of those in management or executive roles started out in entry-level call centre or retail positions.

 Overall satisfaction rating among grad employees: 4.3 stars